MiloTruck/milotruck.github.io/_pages/about.md

 classes: wide
 ---

-Hi, I'm MiloTruck, a student from Singapore.
-I often participate in CTF competitions with **HATS SG** and **ItzyBitzySpider**.
-Also, I have a general interest in tech and cybersecurity related things.
+Hi, I'm MiloTruck, a undergraduate student from Singapore.
+I often participate in CTF competitions and Hackathons with **ItzyBitzySpider**.
+Also, I'm interested in mainly security and vulnerability research, including Binary Exploitation and Web3 related topics.

 ## CVEs